madetech/cf-deploy/README.md

 end
 ```

-Now when running `cf:deploy:staging` and `cf:deploy:production` the defined
+Now when running `cf:deploy:staging` and `cf:deploy:production` the prerequisite
 tasks will be run first.

 And then things get super interesting when you start talking blue/green.